mshibanami/jisk/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details.
+This tool is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details.

 ## Acknowledgments